Merge two Google sheets: lookup, match and update records

 Note.
 Remember, VLOOKUP scans the 1st column of the specified range — Sheet1!$B$2:$C$10.

 Note.
-I use absolute references for the range because I copy the formula down the column and hence I need this range to stay the same in every row so the result doesn't break.
+I use absolute references for the range because I copy the formula down the column.
+This way, this range will stay the same in every row and the result won't break.

 2. FALSE at the end says that data in column B (in the lookup sheet) is not sorted so only exact matches will be considered.